raymondpius/raymondpius/README.md

 # Hi, I'm Raymond Pius 👋

-### Senior Product Manager · AI Platforms · GenAI Products · Lifecycle Intelligence
+### Senior Product Manager · AI Platforms & Data Products · GenAI Products · Lifecycle Intelligence

 > Most PMs talk about AI.
 I build with it.

-I'm a Senior PM with 9+ years building AI-powered platforms at **Verizon** and **Amazon** — and I build side projects to stay close to the technology I ship at work.
+I'm a Senior PM with 9+ years building AI-powered platforms at **Verizon** and **Amazon** — and I build and test side projects to stay close to the technology I ship at work.

 ---